jcuenod/vue-tree-dnd/README.md

 | expanded | `boolean` | Whether the node is expanded (or collapsed).
 It is `ItemRenderer`'s responsibility to manage expand/collapse. |
 | setExpanded | `(value: boolean) => void` | Callback to control whether the node is collapsed or expanded.
 To toggle, call `setExpanded(!expanded)`. |

-Note that your `ItemRenderer` may perform any other actions you wish.
+Your `ItemRenderer` will be draggable but may perform any other actions you wish.
 For example, you may want to add a button to delete the node.
 You can do this by adding a `delete` method to your `ItemRenderer` component and using `provide`/`inject` from the component that imports `vue-tree-dnd`.

 For example: